nirmal-kumaran/KUKA_youBot/README.md

 4. Motion planning

 ## Package Description
-This project is packaged into occupancy_grid, base_planner, manipulator_planner, controller, simulation_manager Python modules (milestones): <br>
+This project is packaged into occupancy_grid, base_planner, manipulator_planner, controller, simulation_manager

 ## Setup
 1. run this command to install zmq api in your venv- `pip install coppeliasim-zmqremoteapi-client`